jeffreychuc/Talk2Me/readme.md

 ## Usernames and Avatars
 ![login](login.gif)
-Be who you want to be, we'll generate an avatar on who you are.
+Be who you want to be, we'll generate an avatar based on your name.

 ## Moving Windows
 ![movingwindows](moving-windows.gif)